ANTHONUSS/DiscordBackground/README.md

 1. No colour changed, can be used with your nitro theme (a little buggy) or day theme.
 2. Only background added, nothing more!
-3. Custom backgroud choice!
+3. Custom background choice!
 Image or gif, you can even choose blur and opacity.

 ## Installation :